← Back to BlogHealth

 • Dropping food or chewing only on one side

-• One-sided facial swelling (possible abscess)
+• One-sided facial swelling — could be an abscess

 Sources & References